 How does Sellfy handle the new EU VAT laws?

 On 1 January 2015, new EU VAT rules for digital products came into force.
-Since then European Union VAT for digital products is charged based on the country where the buyer is located, as opposed to based on the seller's location, as it was previously.
+Since then, the European Union VAT for digital products is charged based on the country where the buyer is located, as opposed to the seller's location, as it was previously.

 Essentially, as a seller of digital goods, you have three options:

-- register to pay VAT in every EU member state that you sell to;
+- Register to pay VAT for every EU member state in which you sell.

-- stop selling to the customers in EU altogether.
+- Stop selling to the customers in the EU altogether.

 What does Sellfy do to help?

-- choose to either include the tax in the display price or add it during the checkout;
+- Choose to include the set tax in your product price

-Keep in mind, that you won’t be able to edit the VAT rates for EU countries, as we’ll do that for you and make sure that all the rates are up to date.
+Note: Keep in mind, that you won’t be able to edit the VAT rates for EU countries, as we’ll do that for you and make sure that all the rates are up to date.
 If you have any questions on this, feel free to email into [email protected]

 Following the European Commission requirements, we’ll store two non-contradictory identifiers of the buyer’s location, based on:

-Reports on your customers' location and the precise amount of taxes to pay will be available in the Orders -> “Export order data“.
+Reports on your customers' location and the precise amount of taxes to pay will be available in the Orders → Export.